ANIMAL RIGHTS FAQS

 correct), and purposely avoids describing ongoing debate about the meaning

-of the terms "Animal Rights", "Animal Liberation", and "Animal Welfare",
+of the terms "Animal Rights", "Animal Liberation",

 debate about the history of these movements, and debate about the actual